Meet Our Center Staff

 BioRTC Liaison Officer YSUTH

-Larema Baba Zau is an esteemed Principal Medical Laboratory Scientist who currently holds multiple key positions at Yobe State University Teaching Hospital in Damaturu.
+Larema Baba Zau is a Principal Medical Laboratory Scientist who currently holds multiple key positions at Yobe State University Teaching Hospital in Damaturu.
 He serves as the BioRTC Liaison Officer and is also the Ag Deputy HOD of the Medical Laboratory Services Department, while also acting as the Unit Head of the Chemical Pathology Unit.

 With his specialized knowledge in chemical pathology, Larema is currently conducting research on Renal Disease, and has a particular interest in Endocrinology and Diabetes Research.
 As a dedicated healthcare professional, he is committed to enhancing his expertise in these areas to improve patient outcomes.
 He’s also working on open source and bioengineering projects presently in BioRTC.